flexseth/bioboxfinal/README.md

 ### Caveats
 **Must be admin**
-Editor preview only works for admin, a limitation of the users endpoint
+Editor preview only works for admin
 - This is a bug, it's documented in the code
 - last minute edge case, very fixable